Failure to act on child abuse now illegal

 Detective Superintendent Rod Drew says police will put the new law to use.

 "Child abuse in New Zealand is a significant problem that we're all working together very hard to try and resolve, so we can reasonably expect that we will use this legislation."

 But Lorraine Smith, the barrister who defended Chris Kahui, does not believe the new laws will work, saying they are too simplistic.

 Ms Smith says the people at whom the law is directed are often too damaged to report abuse and do not believe police can protect them from the consequences.

-Next story in National: World Cup credited for boost to grassroots rugby
+Next story in New Zealand: World Cup credited for boost to grassroots rugby

 Copyright © 2012, Radio New Zealand